 - Multi-AZ deployed instance: Host-, rack-, and AZ-level disaster recovery

-- LB (Load Balancer): a TencentDB for Redis instance in standard architecture or cluster architecture has at least 3 proxies which need to be accessed through LB.
+- LB (Load Balancer): A TencentDB for Redis instance in standard architecture or cluster architecture has at least three proxies which need to be accessed through LB.

 - Master (Group): "Master" refers to the master node of a TencentDB for Redis instance in standard architecture; "Master Group" refers to the master nodes of all shards of a TencentDB for Redis instance in cluster architecture.